AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/07_Packages/DeclRegions/tc.rst

 subprograms declared in various package regions
 ===============================================

-Check the correctness of SC assessments for subprograms declared in various package regions
+Check the SC assessments for subprograms declared in various package regions

 In particular, check:

-* subprogams declared in the public or private private of a package spec,
+* subprogams declared in the visible or private parts of a package spec,

 * subprograms declared in a package body only